netbek/dw-analytics/docs/install.md

 alias cdw="cd /path/to/dw-analytics && docker compose up -d clickhouse prefect-postgres prefect-server prefect-worker prefect-cli && ./scripts/open.sh vscode"
 ```

-Update `/path/to/dw-analytics` to the location of the repository on your machine.
+Set `/path/to/dw-analytics` to the location of the repository on your machine.

 ## Next step